RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 4.1

-In this question have to implement a histogram equalization in a video.
+**Implement a histogram equalization in a video**.

 Below there are two videos, the first one is the input video in grayscale and the second one is the output after histogram equalization.
 There isn't much to talk about in this code, first, there is a calculation of the histogram image and it is shown in the image, and later the equalizeHist function of OpenCV equalizes the histogram of a grayscale image.

 <iframe width="840" height="600"
 src="https://www.youtube.com/embed/L3xrARS64jE">